 You’re on the hunt for a home loan, and your bank is asking for 'genuine savings.'
-But what exactly are genuine savings, and how do they stand out from the crowd?
+But what exactly are genuine savings, and what's the difference from regular savings?

 when a bank labels your savings as 'genuine,' it adds a dash of credibility to your financial profile.
 It's like telling the bank, "Hey, I'm serious about this homeownership thing, and I've got the savings to prove it!"
 This credibility can make a world of difference when it comes to getting your home loan application across the finish line.